 By Spc.
 Yon HendersonApril 17, 2019

-HOHENFELS TRAINING AREA, Germany - The 2nd Battalion, 34th Armored Regiment, 1st Armored Brigade Combat Team, 1st Infantry Division from Fort Riley, Kansas, participates in Allied Spirit X, a multinational exercise designed to develop and enhance NATO and key partner interoperability and readiness across specified warfighting functions, here, March 30 - Apr.
+HOHENFELS TRAINING AREA, Germany -- The 2nd Battalion, 34th Armored Regiment, 1st Armored Brigade Combat Team, 1st Infantry Division from Fort Riley, Kansas, participated in Allied Spirit X, a multinational exercise designed to develop and enhance NATO and key partner interoperability and readiness across specified warfighting functions, here, March 30 - Apr.
 17, 2019.

 "For Allied Spirit X, our battalion is going to deploy out into the field as part of the combination of allied nations throughout Europe," said U.S. Army Maj.
 Widmar Roman, operations officer with 2nd Bn., 34th Armored Regt.
 "To essentially, conduct offensive and defensive operations in order to work interoperability, to be more proficient at it."